Vehicle burglary suspect charged

 Detectives plan to present additional cases to a Wilson County grand jury, to seek further indictments in the coming weeks.

-Detectives believe Randolph is responsible for most of the recent vehicle burglaries, but Lebanon police still requests any information on anyone involved in the unrelated cases for which Randolph is not believed to be responsible.
+Detectives believe Randolph is responsible for most of the recent vehicle burglaries in the area, but Lebanon police still requests any information on anyone involved in the unrelated cases for which Randolph is not believed to be responsible.

 Anyone with information is asked to call Lebanon Police Department at 625-444-2323.